 Understanding the different speculative fiction genres will help you categorize your novel.
 And there are so many reasons being able to categorize your own writing will be beneficial to your process.

 Knowing which genre you’re writing helps when it comes to worldbuilding and plotting.
-This is because knowing your genre means you can figure out which genre conventions you should adhere to.
+It means you can figure out which genre conventions you should adhere to, or at least consider, as you write.
 Genre conventions are what define the genres and set reader expectations.
-They are the story elements such as character archetypes and setting that commonly appear in books of certain genres.
+They are the story elements (such as character archetypes and settings) that commonly appear in books of certain genres.

-Genre conventions are important because if you pick up a novel, you have certain expectations of it before you even begin.
-If you pick up a fantasy novel, you’re going to expect a some form of magic or supernatural creatures.
-But if that book turns out to be about terra forming a new world, you’re going to be disappointed and probably fairly confused.
+This means that identifying your genre also helps your readers to choose your book.
+Readers choose books based on their expectations (which are often dictated by genre conventions).
+If they pick up a fantasy novel, they’re going to expect some form of magic or supernatural creatures.
+But if that book turns out to be about terra forming a new world, they’re going to be disappointed and probably confused.

 Still have questions about what speculative fiction is?
 Or about the importance of genre conventions?
 Leave them in the comments.